syedShahab1/laravalproject/README.md

 ## Usage:
 - Clone this project from Github.
-- start The web server and install the given (.sql) file in DB name as (laravel).
+- Start The web server and install the given (.sql) file in DB name as (laravel).
 - you can also migrate the tables if you dont want to import the given (.sql) file.
-The Command to migrate the DB TABLES is
+The command to migrate the DB TABLES is
 ```bash
 php artisan migrate
 ```
 - If you change the DB name then Update that name in (.env) file.
 - if your web server have any username password then update that in (.env) file aswell.
-- open GitBash/CMD in the project directory and hit
+- Open GitBash/CMD in the project directory and hit
 ```bash
 php artisan serve
 ```